 - Slice the hot pepper in half, wash, and remove veins and seeds before cutting into long thin pieces.
 Peel and cut the onion into thick leaf-like slices.
 Mince the garlic.

 - Clean and cut the fish into 4 pieces, season with salt and pepper, and set aside.

 - Coat each piece of fish with flour, shake off excess flour, and pan fry the fish in a skillet with 1-2 tablespoons of canola oil over medium to high heat.
 Cook each piece until it’s a golden brown, about 4 minutes per side, or until fish is cooked through.
 Use a spatula to carefully turn over each piece.
 After cooking the fish, transfer the pieces to a deep dish and set aside.

 - In a separate skillet, prepare the pickling sauce by sautéing the onions in 1 tablespoon of olive oil over medium heat.
-Add the minced garlic, aji panda paste, and habanero pepper.
+Add the minced garlic, aji panca paste, and habanero pepper.
 Mix well and season with salt, pepper, and cumin.
 Add the fish stock, honey, red wine vinegar, bay leaf, and 8 small leafs of fresh oregano.
 Simmer for 10 minutes over low heat.

 - Pour the pickling sauce with the onions over the pieces of fish in the deep dish.
 Let rest at room temperature for 1 hour before serving.

 - On each plate, arrange two pieces of lettuce, a round of sweet potato, a wedge of hard boiled egg, and a piece of fish.
 Pour some of the pickling sauce over the fish, and garnish with an olive and a sprig of fresh oregano.